MiniFate/MiniFate/_chapters/00-outline.md

   An aspect can only be invoked once per roll, but multiple aspects can be invoked on the same roll if the player has multiple fate points to spend.
 - **Create an aspect**:
   Write down a new aspect about the world.
-  This establish a new fact in the game because aspects are always true.
+  This establishes a new fact in the game because aspects are always true.
   The new aspect can be invoked by paying additional fate points.

 Players begin each session with fate points equal to their PC's {Level}.